CFenner/MMM-Netatmo/README.md

 - requires MagicMirror v2.0.0
 - a Netatmo weather station at home or at least access to a Netatmo weather station account

-To use this module with the old module system, use this branch: https://github.com/CFenner/MagicMirror-Netatmo-Module/tree/rel-1.0
+To use this module with the **old module system**, use this branch: https://github.com/CFenner/MagicMirror-Netatmo-Module/tree/rel-1.0

-To use this module, just create a new folder in the __modules__ folder of your MagicMirror, name it 'netatmo' and copy the content of the repository into this folder.
-You also need to add some [config entries](#configuration) to your config.js file.
-After that the content will be added to your mirror.
+To use this module, just clone this repository to your __modules__ folder of your MagicMirror: `git clone https://github.com/CFenner/MagicMirror-Netatmo-Module.git netatmo`

+Now just add the module to your config.js file ([config entries](#configuration)).

 ### Access Your Data